deltachat/deltachat-android/README.md

 ## Delta Chat Android Client

-This is the android client for [Delta Chat](https://delta.chat/).
+This is the Android client for [Delta Chat](https://delta.chat/).
 It is available on [F-Droid](https://f-droid.org/app/com.b44t.messenger) and the [Google Play Store](https://play.google.com/store/apps/details?id=chat.delta).
-The APK can also be downloaded from [github](https://github.com/deltachat/deltachat-android/releases) (for experienced users only).
+The APK can also be downloaded from [GitHub](https://github.com/deltachat/deltachat-android/releases) (only for experienced users).

-For the core library and other common information, please refer to the [Delta Chat Core Library](https://github.com/deltachat/deltachat-core).
+For the core library and other common info, please refer to the [Delta Chat Core Library](https://github.com/deltachat/deltachat-core).

 <img alt="Screenshot Chat List" src="docs/images/2019-01-chatlist.png" width="298" /> <img alt="Screenshot Chat View" src="docs/images/2019-01-chat.png" width="298" />